vaginessa/dns-wiki/FAQ.md

 > First of all, AFWall+ is not an Ad-blocker!
 It's a firewall, which is not able (and never will be) to block all your visible ads and there are some good reason.
 Some app developer make money with in-app advertising (ie AdMob) and if we block this, no one is motivated to make some awesome apps anymore.
 If you really want to block such ads, you still can use MinMinGuard, but it's [general a bad idea to block all things](http://forum.xda-developers.com/showpost.php?p=49112940&postcount=1).
 For a quick overview over ad blocking please take a look at the [Wikipedia article](http://en.wikipedia.org/wiki/Ad_filtering).

-> So I blocked my ads with ad server hostnames and IP addresses, why they are still visible?
+> I blocked ads with ad server hostnames and IP addresses.
+Why they are still visible?

 > There are [some limitations](https://adblockplus.org/en/android-config#proxy) e.g. Adblock Plus for Android does not allow ads to be blocked on https/SSL encrypted websites [due Android limitations], some ad-servers use a proxy behind it, and it's generally hard to filter JavaScript generated content, currently there is no element hiding addon for Android.
-The easiest way is to block ads on Android seems to manipulate your DNS/Hosts file, for this you can use [this](http://hosts-file.net/?s=Download) or [this](forum.xda-developers.com/showthread.php?t=1916098&page=201) Hosts file which getting regular updates.
+The easiest way is to block ads on Android is to manipulate your DNS/Hosts file, for this you can use [this](http://hosts-file.net/?s=Download) or [this](forum.xda-developers.com/showthread.php?t=1916098&page=201) Hosts file which getting regular updates.
 There are [some alternative ways](https://sfxpt.wordpress.com/2011/02/21/the-best-ad-blocking-method/), but on newer Android systems they not seems to work anymore due some internal changes.

 > And why was Adblock Plus removed from Google Play Store?

 > Read the full story [here](https://adblockplus.org/blog/adblock-plus-for-android-removed-from-google-play-store).

 <a name="FAQ45"></a>
-##### (45) I don't have the IPTables binary on my phone, what can I do?
+##### (45) I don't have the IPTables binary on my device, what can I do?

 > If you have netfilter enabled in your kernel and not have the IPTables binary you can use the AFWall+ in-build IPTables (make sure you enabled it in the options).